minhanho/MotifFunc/README.md

 ## Description

-MotifFunc contains functions that handle genomic data to classify motifs, determine functionality, and group broad functionalities for visualization.
+MotifFunc contains functions that handle genomic data to classify motifs, determine functionality, and group broad functionalities for word cloud visualization.
+As with the word cloud format, functions with the same frequency are displayed in the same colour and size.

 __Note:__ The current version only supports visualization for motif matches within Homo sapiens.
 Visualization looks best when previewed in RStudio.